luksi-l/ExeMaker/README.md

 2. When prompted, add your project file that is to be compiled

+#### Safety Note

-**NOTE**: Windows may prompt you about the file being "unsafe", click on `more info` followed by `run anyways` Antiviruses like Avast will for a second scan your project executable that you made when you run it.
-For personal safety, it is recommended to scan the file throught the local antivirus or on websites like VirusTotal and Intezer Analyze.
++ Windows may prompt you about the file being "unsafe", click on `more info` followed by `run anyways`.
++ Antiviruses like Avast will for a second scan your project executable that you made when you run it.

+> For personal safety, it is recommended to scan the file throught the local antivirus or on websites like VirusTotal and Intezer Analyze.